Is my child eligible?

 If your child is in Year 3 or above, you must receive one of the following benefits to get free school meals:

 - Universal Credit – with an annual earned income of no more than £7,400 after tax

 - Income Support

 - Income-related Employment and Support Allowance

-- Child Tax Credit (providing the family is not entitled to Working Tax Credit and have an annual gross income of no more than £16,190)
+- Child Tax Credit (with no Working Tax Credit) with an annual gross income of no more than £16,190

 In addition the following pupils will be protected against losing their free school meals whilst Universal Credit is rolled out:

 - From 1 April 2018, all existing free school meal pupils will continue to receive free school meals